tanjimwahid/snake_game/README.md

 Copy
 Edit
 python3 -m http.server 8000
-In your browser go to:
+In your browser, go to:
 http://localhost:8000/snake.html

 ### 🎮 How to Play